matnrocha/multithreading-music-player/README.md

-This application is a university project developed as a solution to a music-player using multiple threads to handle concurrent tasks in Java.
+This application is a university project developed as a solution to a music-player using multiple threads to handle concurrent tasks in Java